YceeTheTECHie/data-analytics-web/README.md

 this houses our source codes for the app we are building. read https://create-react-app.dev/docs/folder-structure/ to know more about folder structures in react

+Now, lets open the src folder,
+At the top, you wil see a components folder, i created this folder myself to put in related components together, In react.js, every part of a web app is a component, For example, assuming we decided to build our own facebook in react, we would have the user profile component, footer component, posts component,etc.

+So click on the Components folder, you will see a folder named Layout and Pages.Now, My lAYOUT components consist of the header and footer.
+Now, One thing about this component style is that you do not need to write the code for a header or footer multiple times, just write it once, and then import the component to where ever you want to use it in another component.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).